Character: Paz McNamara

 History: Paz never knew the man and woman that gave her life.
 She was found at a safe-drop site for infants, and given over to the care of the local orphanage.
 She was adopted a few months before her 2nd birthday, by the McNamaras – a white middle class couple living in Asheville, NC.
 The couple had tried numerous times to conceive on their own, but had failed time and time again.
 Mrs. McNamara was especially keen on having a daughter.
 While they preferred an infant to a toddler (and one that could pass for a biological child), they settled for Paz – being the youngest adoption candidate at the time.
 While her domestic life was not a harsh one growing up, there was no denying the feelings of alienation and loneliness.
 Of not being loved and cherished by her parents like any child should.
 Instead, she was that ethnic kid they made do with, and did just the bare minimum that parenting required.
 There was no physical abuse, but there was plenty of emotional negligence on the McNamaras behalf.
 So long as she didn’t starve to death and had plastic baubles to be distracted with she was fine.
 Mr. McNamara spent more time at the office than anywhere else, while the Mrs. preferred shopping trips with girlfriends over any mother-daughter bonding.
 Paz’s time at school wasn’t any better, her lack of confidence and social skills assuring that she’d go largely ignored; provided she wasn’t being teased or pushed around by her classmates.
 The wild tangle of hair and obvious wire braces didn’t help that situation either.

-After graduation, Paz enrolled into an educational program to become a certified nurse midwife.
+In college, Paz enrolled into an educational program to become a certified nurse midwife.
 A career that involved helping women deliver their babies, and looking after them while they remained under hospital care.
 While she had never lacked for intelligence, she had found herself lacking in the motivation to park herself in front of her books and study long hours.
 And unlike middle or high school, could not get away with those ‘A’s’ on coasting alone.
 Thus, she dropped out of the program halfway through it.
 She took a job at the local ma and pa owned hardware store to pay for the seedy little apartment she acquired for herself in the main part of town.
 While she had a job, she found herself struggling to get by.
 The nursing program had eaten up a good portion of the cash she had upon leaving her parents.
 But still Paz persevered, rust-water Cup of Noodles and cockroaches aside.
 It was at a party she attended with Fi that she first met him.
 Elliott Harper.
-A nice young southern gentleman, with an easy smile that seemed like it was made just for Paz.
+A nice southern gentleman, with an easy smile that seemed like it was made just for Paz.
 The two talked, hitting it off almost immediately, despite her normally guarded nature.
 He asked to see her again, to which she eagerly agreed.
 Finally, a guy who showed some genuine interest in her (that wasn’t a total pig); and who could very well be that near-mythical thing known as a boyfriend.
 Even though she was 21, she still had yet to have even her first kiss.
 And honestly, she couldn’t think of a better person to share that experience with than Elliott.
 While she eventually got her dream kiss, however, she failed to get her dream romance.

 It was on their fifth official date, that things took a turn for the unexpected.
 Paz was nervously anticipating physical intimacy for the very first time, and it seemed like Elliott wanted the same.
 But his idea of intimacy was different, much darker and more sinister.
 Not the sweet, slow interlocking and twining of two bodies, oh no. He wanted to be beaten, bruised, sliced, burnt.
 To experience the sweet agony of flesh rending and cracking beneath blade and flame alike.
 Paz was horrified by this man’s sexual ideals, not wanting any of this at all in their relationship.
 This was torture he was proposing, not lovemaking!
 Elliott pleaded with her, saying he’d pay her even for just one night’s worth of twisted pleasure; and would leave afterwards if that’s what she truly wished.
 But she wasn’t having any of it, and promptly turned him away.
 The following weeks passed in misery for her.
 Broken utilities and appliances, overdue rent, and barely enough money for groceries on top of a painful breakup.
 Her cutting habits reared its head with an ugly vengeance as well.
 But with each slice of the blade across her forearm, came a slow epiphany.
 She couldn’t keep subsisting the way she had been for the past year.
 Her meager wages from the hardware store were not enough.
 She needed money, and badly.
 There was only so much Fi could do to help, having her own family to support; and her own folks were definitely out of the question.
 Her mind kept flashing back to Elliott’s words….”I’ll pay you”.
 Perhaps she wasn’t one to be so sanctimonious either.
 A blade in flesh was still a blade flesh, whether it’s hers or his.
 She ended up contacting him again, and agreed to his offer.
 She would receive monetary compensation from him for catering to his masochistic whims.
 Their relationship changed from a romantic to an off the books professional one; and he became her first client in this new venture.

 Over the next six years, Paz found a handful of individuals with similar predilections, who were more than willing to pay her to do stuff their boyfriends, girlfriends, or even spouses would not freely give.
 She never dates or has actual sex with her clientele, but there is always a trust agreement between both parties.
 I will keep your secret, and you will keep mine.
 It would not do for the whole of Asheville to hear about such unorthodox perversions.
-Paz continues to work at the hardware store, using her employee discount for “supplies”; while privately scheduling sessions at her place to supplement that income.
+Paz continues to work at the hardware store, using her employee discount for “supplies”; while privately scheduling sessions to supplement that income.
 While certainly not wealthy, it has provided her with a more sustainable means of living.
 Even the first aid she learned with nursing comes in handy for bandaging and rudimentary stitching up of lacerations, burns, and other relatively shallow wounds inflicted in the pursuit of pleasure.
 Anything more serious would require an emergency room trip, but she always tries to implement some level of restraint to avoid those.
 So long as everyone (her best friend included) keeps on believing that she is nothing more than that “weird Mexican girl” ringing up customers at Biggs Tools, well, so much the better for everyone.